Hong Kong Things to Do

 If you’re in Hong Kong on a Wednesday, you should definitely plan a night at the races for Happy Wednesday which happen at the Happy Valley Racecourse in between Wan Chai and Causeway Bay.
 A short cab ride or tram ride takes you right into the action, where they’ve created a party around the races complete with beer and food tents, games and prizes, and a live band.

-It’s a fun juxtaposition between the hardcore locals who you’ll find all holding newspapers, trying to decipher which horses to bet on and eventually waving them in the air as they yell over the results, and all of the drunk expats and tourists who are placing more casual bets and largely just enjoying the party.
+It’s a fun juxtaposition between the hardcore locals holding newspapers, trying to decipher which horses to bet on and eventually waving them in the air as they yell over the results, and all of the drunk expats and tourists who are placing more casual bets and largely just enjoying the party.
+You can place bets as a tourist by going inside and handing cash and a betting ticket to the counter.

-You can also try Pang’s Kitchen nearby for delicious, Michelin-recommended Cantonese food (esecially the crispy garlic chicken) before the race.
+You can also try Pang’s Kitchen nearby for delicious, Michelin-recommended Cantonese food (especially the crispy garlic chicken) before the race.
+Or if you have some more time, have dinner at my favorite roast goose & char siu restaurant before walking 15-20 minutes to the racetrack.

 Take the Central-Mid-Levels Escalator